tweag/nickel/rfcs/007-bytecode-interpreter.md

 When compiling to native machine code, the three stacks (argument, return and update) are merged into two stacks - but it's only for garbage collection
 reasons: there is a pointer stack, and a value stack, as the garbage collector couldn't tell the difference otherwise.
-If possible,it's simpler and usually better to just merge all the stacks into one, as long as they grow synchronously (for data locality and simplicity).
+If possible, it's simpler and usually better to just merge all the stacks into one, as long as they grow synchronously (for data locality and simplicity).

-The environment, which is just an abstract map data structure in the STG operational semantics is split in the actual implementation between the stack (arguments), the environment register (captured variables or _upvalues_) and the heap register.
+The environment, which is just an abstract map data structure in the STG operational semantics is split in the actual implementation between the stack, the environment register and the heap register.

 Function arguments are pushed on the stack and accessed by a statically known fixed offset.

+Captured variables (or _upvalues_) are stored within the closure and accessed by a statically known offset from the special _environmnet register_, which is set to point to the closure's data upon entry.

-Local variables introduced by let-bindings are allocated by bumping the heap register and are accessible from a known fixed register as
-well: the heap is indeed just a bump-allocator which triggers copying garbage collection when full.
+Local variables introduced by let-bindings are allocated by bumping the heap register and are accessible from a known fixed register as well: the heap is indeed just a bump-allocator which triggers copying garbage collection when full.
 In particular, local let-bound variables aren't pushed to the stack unless there is a context switch caused by eager evaluation, that is a `case` expression forcing an argument: they are accessible from an offset of the heap pointer (as long as there's no garbage collection taking place in-between).
-In the latter case, each live variable that is not on the stack (id est let-bound variables and captured variables) are pushed on the stack prior to the context switch and restored after return.
+Before evaluating a case expression, each live variable that is not on the stack (id est let-bound variables and captured variables) are pushed on the stack prior to the context switch and restored after return.

 #### References